Bioengineering (BS)

 Holmes Hall 339

 This is the main bioengineering classroom for junior and senior courses with a capacity for 48 students.
 It is designed for class lectures as well as lab practices in accordance to the lecture-lab approach of the bioengineering department.
-As a classroom, it contains 8 large double-sided bench-type tables, each accommodating 6 students, and it is equipped with three full length white boards, two projection screens, two cameras for lecture video capture, and 36 desktop computers for student use.
 Laboratory practices are carried out in the room for the human physiology courses, the courses of the electrical sequence, and the biomaterials courses.
 Equipment available for the lab practices includes 16 electrical equipment stations, each having power supply, function generator, oscilloscope, and National Instruments ELVIS II system.
 Equipment also includes 12 Fluke vital sign patient simulators, 12 NI portable data acquisition units, and 16 iWorx sets for acquisition and analysis of physiological signals/parameters.
 Additional equipment includes Arduino programming kits, multimeters, breadboards, and various electrical and electronic components.

 • Accreditation